Logxn/logxn.github.io/content/posts/htb-simple-encryptor.md

 All in all I would rate this challenge with **Easy** instead of **Very Easy** since it requires some prior knowledge to bitwise operators.

-That's all for now, hopefully you'll joing me for the next challenge soon! :)
+That's all for now, hopefully you'll join me for the next challenge soon! :)